revodavid/openai-prompt-engineering-lab/docs/10-Explore-Models.md

 * Prompt Window Limit.
 Large language models have a maximum limit on the size of the prompt you can provide as input.
 The limit is measured in "tokens" (a concept we'll explore later in the lab) and *both* the input and the generated response *combined* must fit within this window.
 For now, know that the GPT-35 models we are using in this lab have a prompt window limit of 4,096 tokens, equivalent to about 3,000 English words.

-## Which model should I use?

-There are many considerations when choosing a model, including cost, availability, performance, and capability.
-But as a general guide, we recommend the following:

-* Start with `gpt-35-turbo`.
-This model is widely available, very economical, has good performance, and its "Chat" interface is flexible enough to be used for a wide range of tasks beyond chat and conversation.

-* For applications where text completion, information extraction, or sentiment analysis is the primary task, the simpler Completions API of `gpt-35-turbo-instruct` may be attractive.
-(There are older, simpler and cheaper models that may also serve these applications well.)

-* If you need to generate more than 4,096 tokens, or need to support larger prompts or outputs, there is a variant of GPT-3.5 Turbo, `gpt-35-turbo-16k` that supports a context window of 16,384 tokens.

-* The most powerful model available today is `gpt-4` (supporting a token window of 8192 tokens), or the 32k variant `gpt-4-32k` which supports up to 32,768 tokens.
-While powerful, these models are more expensive and slower than GPT-3.5, have limited availability, and you must request access to use them with Azure OpenAI Service.

 ## Check your deployed models in Azure OpenAI Studio

 > If you're using OpenAI instead of Azure OpenAI Service, you don't need to pre-deploy models and can skip to the next section.